Violet24K/ZJUI_MATH286_FA21_LAB/README.md

 # ZJUI_MATH286_FA21_LAB
-DO NOT JUST COPY THIS WORK!
+DO NOT COPY THIS WORK!
 I am not responsible for your plagiarism!